mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 - use my own domain.
 - have some creative control but start with something sensible.
 - enjoy creating content again (again, whatever that means).
-- make it easier to quickly be helpful to others.
 - maybe learn some different tech.

 ### Considerations

 I looked at Ghost, Medium, Squarespace, Dev.to, and several other platforms that 'just let me start posting.'
 What they were selling just wasn't valuable to me.
 I didn't want to automatically collect emails, or monetize my blog.
 I wasn't looking to build an audience (that I actively monitor), etc.

-I did spend about an hour considering writing my own static site generator (maybe in C) but eventually decided that I didn't want so shave a yack before I started blogging (maybe later).
-My search led me to static site generators which brought me to the usual players: Gatsby, Jekyll, Hugo and I tried them all.
+I did spend about an hour considering writing my own static site generator (maybe in C) but eventually decided that I didn't want to shave a yack before I started blogging (maybe later).
+My search led me to static site generators which brought me to the usual players: Gatsby, Jekyll, Hugo - I tried them all.

 ### Hugo For the Win!

 Hugo was fast.
-I am really, really fast.
+I mean really, really fast.
 Rendering was in the sub-second range with a few posts.
-Hugo also had a nice collection of starter templates (I chose Blowfish) and in pretty short time I had a working prototype of what my blog would be.
-Super happy with Hugo and Blofish.
+Hugo also had a nice collection of starter templates and themes (I chose Blowfish) and in pretty short time I had a working prototype of what my blog would be.
+Super happy with Hugo and Blowfish.

 The rest of this post is sharing some things I learned while setting up and publishing this blog.